Are all Russia ties now sinister, or are some just business?

 The details of Ross' stake in Navigator were found among 13.4 million leaked records on offshore entities used by the rich and powerful and famous.
 They are the biggest leak on the shadowy offshore financial system since the Panama Papers last year, and could shed more light on the byzantine ways companies and individuals hide their wealth or lower their taxes.

 Following news of the leak, Ross has said in interviews that his ties to Russia are being blown out proportion.
 He told Britain's Sky network that his Navigator stake had been previously disclosed in financial documents filed with government ethics officials, and noted that Sibur is not under any U.S. sanction.
 For its part, Sibur has said that only a tiny percentage of shipping business goes to Navigator, less than 3 percent of "logistics expenses."
-It said that it is surprised by the "politically driven interpretation" in some media reports of its "ordinary business operations."
+It said that it was surprising to hear the "politically driven interpretation" in some media reports of its "ordinary business operations."

 Trump himself also has faced scrutiny over his business ties to Russia.
 In prepared remarks to the Senate and House intelligence committees, Trump's personal lawyer, Michael Cohen, disclosed that the Trump Organization had been pursuing a business proposal in Russia during the presidential campaign.
 Cohen has said that the proposal for a Trump Tower Moscow never came to fruition and denied it had any impact on the campaign, saying it was "solely a real estate deal and nothing more."